vitar/3sf/src/SDLC-Framework/200-practice/200-practice-architecture.md

 1. Identify your **side** (Client or Vendor).
 2. Determine your **current stage** (RFP, Discovery, Delivery, Post-v1).
 3. Choose the **application mode** (Design, Diagnose, Assess, Reflect, Audit).
-4. Open the corresponding tool file (210–259).
+4. Open the corresponding tool file.
 5. Apply it collaboratively using shared terminology and maturity targets.

-Training programs and certifications will use these mappings to define **3SF Practitioner Paths** — separate for Client and Vendor, but sharing the same conceptual backbone.
+Training programs and certifications use these mappings to define **3SF Practitioner Paths** — separate for Client and Vendor, but sharing the same conceptual backbone.

 ## Summary